ElMassimo/vite-plugin-image-presets/README.md

 ## Acknowledgements

 - [sharp][sharp]: High performance Node.js image processing
+- [vite-imagetools](https://github.com/JonasKruckenberg/imagetools/tree/main/packages/vite): The middleware used in development is based on this nice library.

 The `hdPreset` is based on the following article by Jake Archibald: